What words do you need when you’re trying

 The Long and Winding Road — the Beatles

 Gonna Be Startin’ Somethin’ — the Jackson 5

 The Needle and the Damage Done — Neil Young

 Thing Called Love — Bonnie Raitt

 Blue Moods — Miles Davis

-Sally Lipton Derringer was a manuscript finalist for the Tampa Review Prize and a finalist for the Jeff Marks Poetry Prize, Arts & Letters Prize and Kay Murphy Prize.
-Her poems have appeared in Poet Lore, Los Angeles Review, Bellevue Literary Review, Journal of the American Medical Association, and others.
+Sally Lipton Derringer was a manuscript finalist for the Tampa Review Prize, New Issues Prize, Poets Out Loud Prize, and a semifinalist for the Brittingham Prize.
+Her work has appeared in Poet Lore, Los Angeles Review, Bellevue Literary Review, Solstice, Nimrod, December, Journal of the American Medical Association, and others.

 Sally Lipton Derringer is a three-time Musepaper Poem Prize winner!